ovh/docs/pages/public_cloud/compute/introducing_horizon/guide.en-gb.md

 - **Usage Summary**

 Next is a summary of the use of your project instances.
-The search period can be customised to restrict this summary to a desired period.
+The search period can be customized to restrict this summary to a desired period.

 ![public-cloud](images/usagesummary2021.png){.thumbnail}